devsenweb1025/soulcoaching/README.md

 - For any theme related questions please contact our [Theme Support](//keenthemes.com/support/)
 - Using magentix in a new project or for a new client?
 Purchase a new license https://1.envato.market/EA4JP
 =======
-A modern e-commerce platform built with Laravel and Metronic theme, featuring online courses, product sales, and booking management.

-## About Metronic Theme

-This project uses the Metronic theme for its admin dashboard and frontend design.

-- For a quick start please check [Online documentation page](//preview.keenthemes.com/metronic8/laravel/documentation/getting-started/build)
-- All demos assets are included in the package.
-To switch the demo please check [Switch demo documentation](//https://preview.keenthemes.com/metronic8/laravel/documentation/getting-started/multi-demo/build)
-- For any theme related questions please contact our [Theme Support](//keenthemes.com/support/)
-- Using Metronic in a new project or for a new client?
-Purchase a new license https://1.envato.market/EA4JP
->>>>>>> dd9dec9869714250fe608c1291649c23b380b8c4
 - Stay tuned for updates via [Twitter](//www.twitter.com/keenthemes) and [Instagram](//www.instagram.com/keenthemes)

 ## Project Features